Manderby/NALib/doc/Readme.txt

 the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the source-code.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the source-code inherently dependent on this software.

-In case the source-code of this software is inaccessible to the end-user, the above copyright notice and this permission notice shall be included in any source-code which is dependent on this software and is accessible to the end-user.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF